americanexpress/one-app-cli/CONTRIBUTING.md

 1. Fork the repository `one-app-cli` to your GitHub account.
-2. Afterwards run the following commands in your terminal
+2. Afterwards run the following commands in your terminal Please review this tutorial to learn how to clone a repository https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository

     ```bash
     $ git clone https://github.com/<your-github-username>/one-app-cli
     $ cd one-app-cli